umaim/SKE/README.md

 ## To be continue

-If you have any problems in use, feel free issue an issue.
+If you have any problems in use, feel free leave a message in [issue page](https://github.com/Cloud-Swift/SKE/issues).